mjumbewu/django-jstemplate/docs/index.rst

 Dependencies
 ------------

-Tested with `Django`_ 1.3 through trunk, and `Python`_ 2.6, 2.7, and 3.2.
+Tested with `Django`_ 1.4 through trunk, and `Python`_ 2.6, 2.7, and 3.2, and
+3.3.
 Almost certainly works with older versions of both.

 .. _Django: http://www.djangoproject.com/
 .. _Python: http://www.python.org/